Opentrons/Protocols/NGS_library_prep/README.md

 * H20
 * KAPA beads

-## Time Estimate
-* Depends on the amount of samples

 ## Process
 1. Choose values for TE volume as well as number of samples.
 Note the allocated